-In some sense, I'm calling for more frequent quizzing in some classes (because Gregory calls for frequent review).
+In some sense, I'm calling for more frequent quizzing in some classes.
 Most math courses, because we teach them based on a learned practice, need to quiz the students for their understanding of the process.
-This is for both the student and the teacher's advantage.
-High-school science classes may also have this need because we teach them as informational classes

-(though we should try not to).
+This is to both the student and the teacher's advantage.
+High-school science classes may also have this need because we teach often them as informational classes (though we should try not to).
 Both of these are contrary to the classical form, but the reality is that our ability to teach them differently is probably limited by the expectations of colleges, parents, teachers, and available textbooks.
-When compromises must be made, we should try to lean away, not into the error.
+When compromises must be made, we should try to lean away from, not into, the error.
 This is why I discourage conventional finals.
-It's an unnecessary step that leads toward conventional education.
+It's an unnecessary step that leads to conventional education.